Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - Subqueries and CTEs

 ## SQL Techniques I Learned
-- Optimal data cleaning practices including:
+- Optimal data cleaning practices in SQL
-    - Making edits on a staging dataset
-    - Removing duplicates
-    - Data standardization
-    - Dealing with nulls
 - Window Functions
 - Stored Procedures and Parameters
 - Triggers and Events

 # Data Cleaning
-EXPLANATION HERE
+If you take just one quick look at this dataset, you can already identify several clear issues with the data.
+It is important to correct these issues so that findings during the analysis of data aren't incorrect or flawed.
+Some things I did to clean the data are:
+- Removing duplicates
+- Data standardization
+- Null evaluations

 ## Removing Duplicates
 The first step of the data cleaning process was to remove any rows that contained duplicated information, as these rows are redundant.